Enjoy-pandugo-cloud/Time-table/README.md

-# AI & ML IV Semester Timetable
+# AI & ML V Semester Timetable

 This is a simple web application that displays the AI & ML IV Semester Timetable.
 The application is optimized for desktop viewing only and includes a dark mode feature.

 ## Features

-- Displays the timetable for the AI & ML IV Semester.
+- Displays the timetable for the AI & ML V Semester.
 - Optimized for desktop viewing experience.
 - Dark mode toggle for better viewing in low light conditions.
 - Highlights the current period and lecturer.